sumukus/Python-Identifiers/README.md

 * The identifiers name length which consist of 17.49% are moderately used from the range 11 to 20.
 * The most used identifiers key length is 4 and its count value is 12,015,024.

+## RQ3 Result

+The y-axis represents the similarity score between the repository name and identifiers name used in it from -1 to +1.
+The x-axis represents the repositories.
+Since the name is not important in the graph, I have represented them using an index as it appears on the json file.
+The negative value represents the strong dissimilarity between the python repository name and the identifiers used in it.
+The positive value represents the similarity between the python repository name and identifiers name used in it.
+Greater the positive value, more the similarity between the repository name and identifiers name used in the python program code.
+If the similarity score value is +1 then it indicates that the repository name is extensively used in python code as identifiers names.

+From the scatter plot given below I can conclude that there is no relationship for most of the repositories name used and identifiers name used in it.
+At maximum it has a similarity score of 65.58% for “dev-setup” repository and the worst score is of -22.42 for the “thefuck” repository.